Saint Kitts and Nevis Family Travel Guide

 Packing Essentials

-• Lightweight rain jacket for sudden showers
+• Light rain jackets for sudden showers

-• Snorkel mask sized for kids (rentals are adult-only)
+• Snorkel gear sized for kids

 Budget Tips